What is lymphoma?

 - Stage III: generalized lymph node involvement

-- Stage V: involves bone marrow, nervous system, or other unusual location
+- Stage V: involves the bone marrow, nervous system, or other unusual location

 How is lymphoma treated?

 Lymphoma is treated with chemotherapy.
-There are a variety of procedures used, but most consist of a variety of injections given on a weekly basis.
-Fortunately, dogs tend to tolerate chemotherapy better than humans; they rarely lose their hair or seem to feel significantly ill during chemotherapy.
+There are a variety of procedures used, but most consist of a variety of injections given every week.
+Fortunately, dogs tend to tolerate chemotherapy better than humans; they rarely lose their hair or seem to feel ill during chemotherapy.
 The most common side effects of chemotherapy include vomiting, diarrhea, and decreased appetite, though even these effects are not seen in all dogs.
+If chemotherapy is not an option due to patient factors or owner financial constraints, prednisone can be used for palliative care.
+Although prednisone does not treat lymphoma, it can temporarily reduce clinical signs and buy the pet some time.

 Surgery and/or radiation may be appropriate for certain types of low-grade localized lymphoma, but most cases cannot be successfully treated with surgery or radiation.